CSD Suchitepéquez

-Club Deportivo Suchitepéquez is a Guatemalan football club that competes in the Primera División de Ascenso, the second division in the nation.
+Club Social y Deportivo Suchitepéquez is a Guatemalan professional football club that competes in the Primera División de Ascenso, the second tier of Guatemalan football.

 They are based in Mazatenango, Department of Suchitepéquez, and their home stadium is the Estadio Carlos Salazar Hijo.
 The team was founded in 1960, and won two Liga Nacional championships in 1983 and 2016.

 History

 1980s

 In 1981, they defeated Spanish league champions Atlético Madrid 1–0 on a friendly match to re-open the Carlos Salazar stadium.

 The team's most successful era took place in the mid-1980s.
 Having been runner-up in the 1982 domestic league, Suchitepéquez won the national league title in 1983, with a record of 16 wins, 4 draws, and 2 losses in 22 matches.
 The team was managed by the Uruguayan Julio César Cortés, a former Uruguayan international who played in three World Cups.
 The stars of this team were Uruguayan strikers César Eduardo Méndez and José Luis "Chopo" González.

 Suchitepéquez went on to play in the 1983 CONCACAF Champions' Cup, beating Deportivo Saprissa in the first round.
 In the second round, they drew with Tigres UANL 1–1 in the first leg, and then beat them 3–0 at home, becoming the first Guatemalan football team to defeat a Mexican team in an official tournament.
 After that they faced Atlante, drawing the first match but losing 0–6 in the second leg to the eventual champions.

 They finished second in the local league again in 1984, repeating that in the 1989–90 tournament.